MeadowlarkDAW/meadowlark-factory-library/README.md

 # Meadowlark Factory Library

+The factory library used in the open source [Meadowlark] DAW.

 All samples and presets found in this repo are licensed under the [Creative Commons Zero] (CC0) license.

+---

 Feel free to open a PR to submit any samples or presets to be reviewed for inclusion in this library!